About Sydney Gay Counselling

 - Gestalt Australia & New Zealand (GANZ)

-Online counselling sessions available for residents of Australia
+Online counselling sessions are available for residents of Australia and international clients

-Counselling sessions are available online via Zoom videoconference for residents of Australia.
+Online LGBTQIA+ counselling sessions are available online via Zoom videoconference for all LGBTQIA+ residents of Australia.

-No matter where you reside in the world, if you’re an Australian resident, we can work together online.
+No matter where you reside in the world, we can work together online.

 Are you ready to start living a great gay life?